-$4.4.\ \mbox{Employee}$ Benefits.
-During the term of this Agreement, the Company shall provide to the Employee the fringe benefits to which other officers and employees of the employees.
-In applying this policy, Employee shall be given credit for prior service.
+4.4.
+Employee Benefits.
+During the term of this Agreement, the Company shall provide to the Employee the fringe benefits to which other officers and employees of the

 Company are entitled to receive, as determined by the Board or the Compensation Committee of the Board in their sole discretion, commensurate with the Employee's position.
 Such fringe benefits shall include, but not be limited to, group term life insurance, comprehensive health and major medical insurance, short-term and long-term disability and participation in all retirement plans.